HaRiThA1130/MyFlutterApp/README.md

-# MyFlutterApp
+# CV_Network_Attendance
-This is my flutter app that i built
+This project is an integration of Face recognition and Network to attendance marking